Many of you know we are Mystery History Storytellers.

 Hervey Allen, author of Anthony Adverse Leo Baekeland, inventor of Bakelite William Jennings Bryan, Secretary of State Neal Colzie, NFL cornerback Marjory Stoneman Douglas, environmentalist Frank Gore, San Francisco 49ers running back Gilbert Grosvenor, president of the National Geographic Society LeBron James, basketball player, Miami Heat.
 Peter Lewis, businessman Madonna, 1992–2000 Mia Michaels, television star Kirk Munroe, author of children's books Ralph Middleton Munroe, American yacht designer, builder of the oldest house in Miami, Florida, now The Barnacle Historic State Park; 1886–1933 Fred Neil, American folk recording artist.
 Ric O'Barry, Dolphin Activist; star of movie/documentary The Cove Steven Raichlen, noted grill chef and author Winston E. Scott, (Captain, USN, Ret.); NASA Astronaut (former) Sylvester Stallone 1993–1999 Sepy Dobronyi, 1963–2010, sculptor, movie producer, jeweler

-Not too far from Dinner Key, is La Brisa, the waterfront estate where Howard Hughes once lived.
-It is a few steps from The Grove Garden Trilogy of Restaurants that include La Bottega by Carmen Trigueros, Calamari Italian Restaurant, and Taurus, the Grove’s most legendary bar.
+Not too far from Dinner Key, is La Brisa, the waterfront estate a few steps from The Grove Garden Trilogy of Restaurants that included La Bottega by Carmen Trigueros, Calamari Italian Restaurant, and Taurus, the Grove’s most legendary bar.
 The cottage that is now Taurus is a designated landmark that was once the teahouse of Alice Munroe, the daughter of Grove pioneer Commodore Ralph Munroe.
 It was part of the large estate The Barnacle, just down the street, and now nationally recognized, award-winning state park.

 A bit of name-dropping: The Grove in the Arts